-Success tips when doing business in Cyprus
+Success tips when doing business in Cyprus in 2021

 - Cypriots prefer face-to-face meetings rather than doing business by telephone or in writing, which are regarded as too impersonal;